- Parking checklist

 Breakdown

-If the camper breaks down, first ensure safety: turn on hazard lights and place a warning triangle.
+If the camper breaks down, first ensure safety: turn on the hazard lights and place a warning triangle.

 Emergency contacts